magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 <!--- MC-42443-->

-*  Quotes are now updated correctly when product prices are updated by `product` queries.
+*  When the price of a tier product is updated from the backend, the new price is updated correctly on the customer's cart.
 Previously, although the subtotal in the cart summary section was updated correctly, the row subtotal was not updated.

 <!--- AC-697-->